ucl-casa-ce/claat-snippets-sublime/README.md

 # Usage

-Type part of a snippet, starting with `!claat`, press `enter` and the snippet will unfold.
+Type part of a snippet, starting with `claat`, press `enter` and the snippet will unfold.
 For snippets in markdown format you need to press `ctrl+space` (Windows / Linux) or `cmd+space` (OSX).
 Pressing tab will allow you to skip between fields.

 # CLAAT Snippets

-**Note**: Sublime doesn't like exclaimation points in snippets triggers therefore it is omitted from this extension.
+**Note**: Sublime doesn't like exclaimation points in snippet triggers therefore it is omitted from this extension.

 | Snippet | Content |
 | ------- | ------- |